fpachet/continuator/README.md

 ## Features

-- Efficient but simple implementation of variable-order markov model
+- Efficient yet simple implementation of variable-order markov model
 - Use of a viewpoint system that enables the handling of rhythmic structure without the cost of heavy tokenization
 - Sampling is a combination of Markov with a belief propagation system that enforce positional constraints (that are duly retro propagated)
 - Many tricks here and there to maximize musical quality